SaxenaNidhi/genai/README.md

 # genai
 This code repo contains generative AI use case solutions.
+Run this cide with 3.11 version.